marinasundstrom/yourbrand_new_old/docs/dependencies.md

 # Dependencies

-These are the dependencies that this project and all of its services have.
+These are the dependencies that this project, and all of its services have.

 ## Azure